 I started a new school year with my girls at the end of May.
-While I love our new year-round homeschool schedule, I’ve been distracted, and I recently realized that I haven’t yet shared our curriculum choices with you!
+While I love our new year-round homeschool schedule, I’ve been distracted and recently realized that I haven’t yet shared our curriculum choices with you!

-Come check out these homeschool curriculum choices for grade 3! #homeschooling Click To Tweet
+Come check out these homeschool curriculum choices for grade 3! #homeschooling Share on X

 I love planning our homeschool curriculum.
 Here is the list of our complete grade 3 curriculum choices.
 Come see how we learn!

-Before I begin, though, I want to let you know that my homeschooling eBook is NOW available!
+Before I begin, though, I want to let you know that my homeschooling is available in print or digital!
 Make sure to pick up your copy today!

-So without further delay, here’s our homeschool curriculum choices for Grade 3!
+So, without further delay, here are our homeschool curriculum choices for Grade 3!

 Our Grade 3 Curriculum Choices